|Why Fantasy Sports is NOT Gambling|

 It's hard to find organizations that are more sensitive to the issues of sports gambling than Major League Baseball and the National Football League.
 Both leagues support fantasy sports, help market fantasy sports to consumers and even operate and promote fantasy sports games, both free and pay-to-play, on their official web sites (MLB.com and NFL.com).
 Similarly, all the major professional sports leagues support and often host their own fantasy sports leagues: NASCAR, NHL, PGA, NBA and many more.
 Almost all of the major media companies in the U.S., many of which are very sensitive to any association with sports gambling, support and promote fantasy sports: Yahoo!, ESPN, NBC, Sports Illustrated, CBS and many more.

-The Behavior of Fantasy Sports Players Is Very Different Than Sports Betting
+The Behavior of Fantasy Sports Players Differs Greatly from Sports Bettors

 Fantasy sports players are motivated to enter the hobby for reasons that have noting to do with money or prizes.
 The vast majority of fantasy sports players participate in free contests that have no cash or material prizes (over 74 percent of the 30.6 million fantasy sports players in 2010 entered a contest or used league software that included no cash or material prize, according to an IPSOS research report).
 The only enjoyment is winning and competing against other sports fans.
 In fact, frequent surveys of fantasy sports players show that the top reasons for playing include "competing with friends,” "enhance my sports experience” and "to be in a league with friends.”
 A 2008 survey of fantasy sports users from the Fantasy Sports Trade Association showed winning money or prizes wasn't in the top five reasons for playing fantasy sports and winning a prize was a motivating factor for less than 20 percent of players.
 Surveys continue to show fantasy sports players do not show the negative/compulsive behaviors associated with gambling, where the motivation to gamble is overwhelmingly focused on winning money or prizes.